Curved Odd Elasticity

 Here we develop a covariant low-energy theory of odd elasticity on curved manifolds, complemented by microscopic simulations of curved non-reciprocal lattices.
-Our symmetry-based framework unifies phenomenological theories of defects on curved surfaces \cite{efrati_elastic_2009,moshe_elastic_2015,li_elasticity_2019, Shin2008,Napoli2016,Zhang2016,Shankar2017,Henkes2018,He2022,Napoli2021,Wittmann2021} with the rigorous mathematical theory of shells and thin bodies~\cite{ciarlet,kamien_geometry_2002,Bowick2009}, and extends both to non-reciprocal media.
+Our covariant symmetry-based framework bridges continuum theories of ordered and defective media on curved surfaces \cite{efrati_elastic_2009,moshe_elastic_2015,li_elasticity_2019, Shin2008,Napoli2016,Zhang2016,Shankar2017,Henkes2018,He2022,Napoli2021,Wittmann2021} with the differential-geometric theory of shells and thin elastic bodies~\cite{ciarlet,kamien_geometry_2002,Bowick2009}, while proposing a covariant extension of elasticity theory to non-reciprocal media.
 We find that curvature gaps complex-frequency modes at long wavelengths, whilst inducing highly localized oscillations around topologically enforced defects.
 At open boundaries we discover long-wavelength Rayleigh modes that destabilize bulk odd elastic materials from the edge inwards.
 In a generic curved odd medium, all of these classes of mode exist simultaneously.
 Our results guide the search for non-reciprocal moduli in complex biomaterials and offer design principles for active metamaterials embedded in our three-dimensional world.